 Applications for the 2022-2023 school year will open in March 2022.
 School administrators are encouraged to apply for their school.
-Educators or other staff may complete the application for their school as long as they also secure and submit the Principal Authorization Form.
+Educators or other staff may complete the application for their school as long as they also submit a signed copy of the Principal Authorization Form.

 After evaluating submitted applications, an independent selection committee makes partner school recommendations, and The Education Partnership announces each year’s partner schools in early May.
 A school’s need, engagement in or enthusiasm for the program, and potential for impact are all considered.
 Though The Education Partnership can’t yet support every eligible school in our region, we’re growing every year!

-Enrolled teachers from partner schools are invited to our Teacher Resource Center once per semester (July-October and November-March).
+Enrolled teachers from partner schools are invited to our Teacher Resource Center once during each of our two sessions (July-October and November-March).
 Each teacher is guaranteed an allotment of core school supplies (notebooks, pens, pencils, filler paper, crayons, etc.), and because of the generous donations we receive from the community, we also offer extra classroom supplies—like toys, clothing, cleaning supplies, furniture, etc.—that vary based on availability.